 In this new age watching movies or tv shows is easily done through online streaming sites such as Netflix, Amazon Prime, and Hulu.
 But not always these streaming sites are available in your region nor everyone can afford a paid subscription.

-In such cases, people prefer free-online sites but those come with the excessive ads pop-ups after every few mins.
+In such cases, people prefer free-online sites but those come with excessive ads pop-ups every few mins.
 To avoid such situations and hassle-free watching of your favorite movies and shows users simply download their favorite shows and movies from different online sources and watch them using Video Players.

 Finding the best video player is also a task, sometimes they’re not open source and free or do not provide us the features we require, or above all if you’re a Linux user you’re already left with limited options.
 That’s why in this article we’ll list down the 10 best Linux Video Players along with the commands for their installation.

 VLC is the most used multimedia player across all the platforms.
 It supports various file formats and codecs and allows the customization of the look.
 Furthermore, users can enhance the functionality by using certain extensions that are available.
 VLC also offers its users the features of subtitle synchronization and video/audio filters.
 Users can record their screen through the option provided by the software which is a useful feature to have.

 To install VLC on Ubuntu and Debian, we’ve to execute the command provided below: